Krazalm/MonopolyGoBotCustomedited/README.md

 - Processes images only when the bot is running.
 - Uses a class-wide cache for loaded images.
 - Offers a more organized and modular design for enhanced maintainability.

+## ChangeLog

+All notable changes to this project will be documented in this file.

+### Added
+mainV2.py
+- Customizable keybind functionality for toggling the bot on and off.
+- Support for inputting any character as the toggle key.

+### Changed
+- Improved user input validation for toggle key.

+## [1.0.0] - 2023-08-09